ershad/.emacs.d/README.md

 ### Color Themes

-Emacs 24 ships with a new theming facility that effectively renders the old color-theme package obsolete.
-Emacs 24 provides a dozen of built-in themes you can use out-of-the-box by invoking the `M-x load-theme` command.
+Thisi s awesome Prelude 24 ships with a new theming facility that effectively renders the old color-theme package obsolete.
+Thisi s awesome Prelude 24 provides a dozen of built-in themes you can use out-of-the-box by invoking the `M-x load-theme` command.